mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Issue_link_tooltip.md

 **Step 4**

-1. Enter a link of a non existing `issue` on Gitlab and paste it in any desired channel or DM/GM on MM.
+1. Enter a link of a non-existing `issue` on Gitlab and paste it in any desired channel or DM/GM on MM.
 2. Hover the cursor over the link of the `issue` on MM.

 **Expected**

-The user should not get `tooltip` on MM for the non existing `issues` on Gitlab.
+The user should not get `tooltip` on MM for the non-existing `issues` on Gitlab.

 **Step 5**